Focused hard work is real key to success.John Carmack

 Every parent dreams that their child should crack IIT, but please don’t try to force your child into fulfilling your dreams that they do not want.
-If your child has keen interest in maths then it can be cakewalk for your child to crack IIT JEE.
-Maths is a very important skill for IITJEE and requires perseverance to develop.
+If your child has a keen interest in maths, then it can be a cakewalk for your child to crack IIT JEE.
+Math is a vital skill for IITJEE and requires perseverance to develop.

-I want to share my experience on how I helped my son in building a solid foundation for IIT JEE starting from primary school.
+I want to share my experience of helping my son build a solid foundation for IIT JEE starting from primary school.

 Primary School :

-We used to stay in a rural area and even though we had access to textbooks, we did not have easy access to any extra study material.
+We used to stay in a rural area, and even though we had access to textbooks, we did not have easy access to any extra study material.
 When my daughter was in class 6, I got her the infamous RD Sharma.
-Whenever my husband taught my daughter, Shrey used to just sit and listen.
+Whenever my husband taught my daughter, Shrey used to sit and listen.
 He also used to try to solve her questions and used to get a lot of them right.
-This just bolstered my hypothesis that my son had indeed developed a mathematical aptitude.
-He used to try and emulate his father right from the way he dressed to the subjects he liked.
+Such habit just bolstered my hypothesis that my son had indeed developed a mathematical aptitude.
+He emulated his father right from the way he dressed to the subjects he liked.
 He used to say that he wanted to be an engineer and work in a cement factory, just like his Dad.

 Class 5 to 7

-We moved to Saudi Arabia as my husband got very good offer from Saudi Cement Co.
-My children got admission in Dammam International school which is a CBSE school.
-Their English communication skill got boosted which was not possible in rural school.
-My son has to study Arabic language because Arabic is compulsory upto class 5.
+We moved to Saudi Arabia as my husband got an outstanding offer from Saudi Cement Co.
+My children got admission to Dammam International school, a CBSE school.
+Their English communication skill got boosted, which was not possible in a rural school.
+My son has to study Arabic because it is compulsory for class 5.
 He learned the language and performed excellently in his exam.
-For three years we were in Saudi Arabia.
-Then again we moved to India.
+For three years, we were in Saudi Arabia.
+Then again, we moved to India.

 Upto class 9 :

-During Shrey’s class 7 and 8, our kids were studying in a DAV school in Karnataka.
+During Shrey’s 7 and 8, our kids studied in a DAV school in Karnataka.
 DAV conducts a board exam for class 8 as well.
 Kids at that age usually are easily distracted and generally do not like studying.
-I felt that I needed to monitor him while studying and had him read out loud at the dining table while I was cooking.
-Small things like this not just help in developing concentration, but also ensures that the child understands things well.
-Shrey never made notes in class, he would always try to focus on whatever is being taught.
-A lot of teachers complained about this, but I asked them to let him be.
+I felt that I needed to monitor him while he is learning and read aloud at the dining table while I was cooking.
+Small things like this help develop concentration and ensure that the child understands things well.
+Shrey never made notes in class; he would always focus on whatever the teacher is teaching.
+Many teachers complained about this, but I asked them to let him be.
 Every person is different in the way they learn and understand things.
-We should let children find these methods on their own, else when the syllabus increases a lot, children feel lost and are not able to cope with it.
+We should let children find these methods on their own, else when the syllabus increases a lot, children feel lost and cannot cope with it.

 Class 9-10 :

-My husband and I felt that the quality of education in the rural schools that our children were studying in was possibly not up to the mark for the entrances that they would have to face soon.
-My daughter had just finished class 10 and we decided that to cement their future, I should shift to Delhi with the children.
-In India 90% of Mothers sacrifices her career for making the future of her child.
+My husband and I felt that the quality of education in the rural schools that our children were studying in was possibly not up to the mark for the entrances they would have to face soon.
+My daughter had just finished class 10, and we decided that to cement their future, I should shift to Delhi with the children.
+In India, 90% of Mothers sacrifice their careers to make their child’s future.

-As usual, Shrey was more interested in his sister’s syllabus and used to keep trying to her questions for the portions that were relevant to both 9th and 11th.
-Shrey always hated going by the rules and would often study whatever he wanted to and not follow any coaching institute as such.
-He joined FIITJEE in class 9th, but shifted to VMC in class 10th.
+As usual, Shrey was more interested in his sister’s syllabus and used to keep trying to her questions for the portions relevant to both 9th and 11th.
+Shrey always hated going by the rules and would often study whatever he wanted to and not follow any coaching institute.
+He joined FIITJEE in class 9th but shifted to VMC in class 10th.
 He just used to listen carefully in class and was always very confident of his knowledge and would never care about exam results, be it good or bad.
 I had to force him to study for class 10 boards because I knew the importance of that result which he was taking very lightly.

 Class 11 :

-Shrey used to play TT a lot and he was quite good at it too.
+Shrey played TT a lot, and he was pretty good at it.
 I did not want him to stop doing everything just for JEE.
-He used to go to play TT at a nearby sports complex everyday for around 2-3 hours in the evening.
-It was only later when he was too exhausted to study after school and playing TT that I asked him to stop and surprisingly, he agreed.
+He used to play TT at a nearby sports complex every day for around 2-3 hours in the evening.
+Only later, when he was too exhausted to study after school and play TT, I asked him to stop, and surprisingly, he agreed.

-At this time, most of the tests conducted by coaching institutes were on a few chapters and Shrey never scored particularly high in them, but he was very sure of himself and would never doubt himself, a quality in him that I admire.
-He finished the mathematics syllabus for class 11 and 12 during 11th itself and had a very strong base in Physics from all the questions he solved with his sister.
-He did not study a lot during 11th, but made sure that all his concepts were clear.
+At this time, most of the tests conducted by coaching institutes were on a few chapters, and Shrey never scored exceptionally high in them, but he was very sure of himself and would never doubt himself, a quality in him that I admire.
+He finished the mathematics syllabus for class 11 and 12 during 11th and had a solid base in Physics from all the problems he solved with his sister.
+He did not study a lot during 11th but made sure that all his concepts were clear.

 Class 12 :

-Come class 12, he started having doubts about his coaching centre and decided to shift to Pace.
-Pace had started a special (Zenith) batch for just a select few students under Mr Sandeep Singhal, who presently leads StepApp.
-When he first went there, Mr Singhal invited him and me to his office and asked him what was his favourite subject to which Shrey replied Rotation.
-I was shell shocked as this was a topic that he complained during class 11 and I made him solve all questions from HC Verma and the coaching materials.
+Come class 12, he started having doubts about his coaching center and decided to shift to Pace.
+Pace had formed a particular (Zenith) batch for just a select few students under Mr. Sandeep Singhal, who presently leads StepApp.
+When he first went there, Mr. Singhal invited him and me to his office and asked him his favorite subject, to which Shrey replied Rotation was.
+I was shocked as this was a topic that he complained about during class 11, and I made him solve all questions from HC Verma and the coaching materials.
 He had never yet accepted that it was now a string topic for him.
-This just goes to show that where things aren’t easy, we can power through and get good at it.
-There is no point in trying to leave an entire chapter especially when you have the time to work on it.
+This shows that where things aren’t easy, we can power through and get good at it.
+There is no point in trying to leave an entire chapter, especially when you have the time to work on it.

-Once he started going to class with the Zenith batch, he started showing a lot of improvement, which was mostly due to the peer group that he had there.
-The teachers were also of top quality and since the batch had only 7 students, the teacher was able to focus on each and every child.
-They had the freedom to schedule doubt clearing sessions and even give tests from the centre.
+Once he started going to class with the Zenith batch, he started showing a lot of improvement, primarily due to the peer group.
+The teachers were also of top quality, and since the batch had only seven students, the teacher was able to focus on every child.
+They had the freedom to schedule doubt clearing sessions and even give tests from the center.

-He finished his entire syllabus before the school winter vacations ended and started solving questions from various sources like Irodov and other Olympiad papers.
-Even though his teachers advised him that questions of such difficulty no longer come in the JEE paper, he said that if my concepts are clear enough to solve these, I will feel more confident about the way I solve problems in the exam.
+He finished his entire syllabus before the school winter vacations ended and solved questions from various sources like Irodov and other Olympiad papers.
+Even though his teachers advised him that questions of such difficulty no longer come in the JEE paper, he said that if my concepts are clear enough to solve these, I will feel more confident about how I solve the exam problems.

-Another very interesting thing that I found out after JEE was that he was very very good at eliminating options.
-All his friends in the Zenith batch said that he could tell the answer of the question just by looking at the options.
+Another exciting thing that I found out after JEE was that he was very good at eliminating options.
+All his friends in the Zenith batch said that he could answer the question by looking at the possibilities.

 KVPY(Kishore Vaigyanik Protsahan Yojana)